Parents involvement in Learning

 We welcome parents in to school so that they can be part of our school and their child's education.
 We aim to provide parent workshops on a 2 year cycle and ask parents to advise us of their needs through our annual parental questionnaires.

-We have our Career and Enterprise week planned for w/c 22nd May 2023 and have a zoom with Dyson Engineering to promote STEM and engineering for girls focus; year 4 will be visiting GA Food Partnership to look at the different local careers in a manufacturing company to name a few.
+We have our Career and Enterprise week every 2 years and have a zoom with Dyson Engineering to promote STEM and engineering for girls focus; year 4 visit GA Food Partnership to look at the different local careers in a manufacturing company to name a few.

 Each year in September, Mrs Clarke holds a parent workshop for class 1 parents on reading and phonics.